nielskramerr/7lab-logging/readme.md

 Then run `7 a vendor:publish` to publish it's config files.

-And add the following code to your `Exceptions/Handler.php` to catch the exceptions and send them to our dashboard
+And add the following code to the `report` function in `Exceptions/Handler.php` to catch the exceptions and send them to our dashboard

 ```
 if (app()->bound('7lab-logging')) {